Air Fryer Recipe

 Method

-- Marinate the chicken in a mixture of buttermilk and hot sauce for at least 2 hours or overnight.
+- Marinate the chicken in the buttermilk and hot sauce mixture for at least 2 hours, or overnight.

-- Combine flour, paprika, cayenne pepper, garlic powder, onion powder, salt, and black pepper for the coating.
+- Mix the flour, paprika, cayenne pepper, garlic powder, onion powder, salt and black pepper together for the coating.

-- Remove chicken from marinade, dredge in flour mixture, and let sit for 10 minutes.
+- Lift the chicken from the marinade, dredge it in the flour mixture, then leave it to sit for 10 minutes.

-- Air fry chicken for 25-30 minutes, flipping halfway, until golden brown and cooked through.
+- Air fry the chicken for 25-30 minutes, turning halfway through, until golden brown and cooked through.

-- Mix remaining oil with cayenne pepper and hot sauce for Nashville hot sauce, and brush over cooked chicken.
+- Stir the remaining oil with the cayenne pepper and hot sauce to make the Nashville hot sauce, then brush it over the cooked chicken.

 Why this works in an air fryer